 At SS Mary and John, we use the Read Write Inc (RWI) programme to teach phonics.
-RWI is a method of learning based upon letter sounds and phonics, and we use it to aid children in their reading and writing.
-Read Write Inc. Phonics teaches children to read accurately and fluently with good comprehension.
-They learn to form each letter, spell correctly, and compose their ideas step-by-step.
+RWI is a method of learning based upon letters, sounds and phonics, and we use it to aid children in their reading and writing.
+Read Write Inc. Phonics teaches children to read accurately and fluently with good comprehension skills.
+They learn to form each letter correctly, spell phonetically and recognise sounds within words.

 We start teaching phonics in reception and this leads up to the phonics screening which all children nationally take at the end of year one.

 We have attached a copy of all the sounds which children learn and the order in which these are taught.
 Please refer to this when supporting your child with their phonics.